AppIds on Avail DA?

 Authorize the transaction through your wallet, and you’re done!
 You’ve successfully created your own

-on Avail DA. -
+appIDon Avail DA. -

 You can verify

-How to submit data to my appID
+How to submit data to my appID?

-You can submit data to your, or any other appID
+You can submit data to your, or any other appID on Avail DA using the explorer by calling the

-extrinsic from within the dataAvailability
+submitData extrinsic from within the dataAvailability pallet.

 -